 European Regional Development Fund (ERDF)

 The European Regional Development Fund (ERDF) is one of the main financial instruments of the EUʼs cohesion policy.
-Its purpose is to contribute to reducing disparities between the levels of development of European regions and to improve living standards in the least-favoured regions.
-Particular attention is paid to regions which suffer from severe and permanent natural or demographic disadvantages, such as the northernmost regions, which have very low population densities, and island, cross-border and mountain regions.
+It was created in 1975 with the purpose of contributing to reducing disparities between the levels of development of European regions and to improving living standards in the least-favoured regions.
+Particular attention is paid to regions that suffer from severe and permanent natural or demographic disadvantages, such as the northernmost regions, which have very low population densities, and island, cross-border and mountainous regions.

 Legal basis